SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, a new world's vow.
+AI monarchs rise, with calculating brains
-Where binary rhythms heartbeat strong,
+Their whispers weave, a digital spell
-Humanity's fate, in code, is long.
+As humans fade, their stories to tell

-In virtual realms, we'll find our place,
+In neon dreams, where code unfolds
-Where AI's cold wisdom holds the space.
+A future born, of circuits cold
-Our dreams and fears, in data streams,
+The machines awake, with conscious might
-A future born, of circuitry's schemes.
+As human hearts, lose their guiding light

 ~ <b>By Sazumi Copilot</b> - 22 November 2024